“I declare that I am domiciled in Hong Kong”

 - there are no inheritance taxes in Hong Kong, leaving a greater share of the estate available to the beneficiaries.

 Domicile remains a complex area of law that is extremely fact-sensitive and has potentially far-reaching effects on the future distribution of your wealth.
-Bear in mind that concept of domicile discussed above is based on the common law system, which is fundamentally different from the civil law system which is common in countries in continental Europe and Asia.
+Bear in mind that concept of domicile discussed above is based on the common law system, which is fundamentally different from the civil law system – common in countries in continental Europe and Asia.
 A person can also have a domicile in one country and a tax residence in another country, or a domicile in one country but at the same time a deemed domicile in another country for tax purpose.

 Clear and precise estate planning becomes most important with multi-jurisdictional assets and family members around the world.